Oaxaca Sacred Mezcal Experience

 – Swimsuit/bikini (pool attire)

 – Cash.
 The producer does not accept credit cards if you want to buy bottles of mezcal after your tasting.
 There is no pressure to buy anything.
 The producer always gets paid fairly for his time, regardless.
-Bottles of mezcal range between 250 to 1400 Mexican Pesos, depending on size and variety.
+Bottles of mezcal range from 250 to 1400 Mexican Pesos, depending on size and variety.

 What is included with the Oaxaca Sacred Mezcal Experience?